joinmassive/akash-mass-deploy/README.md

 * `[none]`    – creates the number of deployments `CREATE_DEPLOYMENTS` with the number of cores per deployment `DEFAULT_CORES` given by the `config.js` file
 * `manifests` – updates all active deployments with the current `deploy.yml` file
-* `deposits`  – tops all active deployments up, to 5 AKT currently
+* `deposits`  – tops up all active deployments, to 5 AKT currently
-* `cleanup`   – tears all nonfunctioning deployments down
+* `cleanup`   – tears down all nonfunctioning deployments
 * `info`      – returns the state of all deployments

 ## Limitations